Download our FREE smartphone app today!

 This application process is for all applicants, from any local authority, to apply for a place at HPAKH from current Reception through to Year 6.
 All applications must be submitted to LBB, Civic Centre, Bromley.

-HPAKH Nursery class offers 52 part time places (26 in the morning, 26 in the afternoon).
+HPAKH Nursery class offers 52 places (26 in the morning, 26 in the afternoon).
+This is a mixture of full time (30 hours) and part time (15 hours) places, funded.
 Children can start in Nursery the term after their third birthday, if places are available.

 Applications for a place in our Nursery can be made directly to the school, by collecting an application form from the school office and returning it directly to the school once completed.